idekerlab/multitask_vnn/README.md

 7. _-cuda_: the ID of GPU unit that you want to use for the model training.
 The default setting is to use GPU 0.

-* All the parameters are mentioned in the src/train.py file.
+* All the parameters are mentioned in the src/train_helper.py file.

-Finally, to train a DCoDR model, execute a command line similar to the example provided in _sample/train.sh_:
+Finally, to train a multitask-VNN, execute a command line similar to the example provided in _sample/train.sh_:

 ```